 2. The Boyfriend Ear-cuff that I never take off.

 This ear-cuff quickly becomes my everyday signature jewelry that has never left my ear ever since.
 I am well aware that gold vermeil pieces are best if they are not in contact with water (you’re supposed to take it off before showering and keep it in its dust bag most of the time), however, I have not had any issues with this piece being discolored or damaged at all.
 I occasionally take it off to wipe it clean and give my ear a break, but it quickly finds its way back to my earlobe, hah.
 It is super easy to put on and take off, a slight bending outward and back in does the trick.
 It looks so real and convincing that many of my coworkers thought that it was an actual conch piercing.
-It is a part of the Boyfriend Collection, launched on Valentine’s day, that features other pieces with the similar vibe: bold, clean, and edgy looks.
+It is a part of the Boyfriend Collection, launched on Valentine’s day, that features other pieces with a similar vibe: bold, clean, and edgy looks.

 Boyfriend Cuff – $35 (gold vermeil, made with 18k gold layer on sterling silver. cuff thickness: 6.2 – 6.5 mm)

 I had an option to pick out the Duo Hoops, and I obviously went for the trio ones.
-Surprisingly, the two bottom hoops were not permanently attached to the main hoops that go around the ears, so I have an option to wear them as basic hoops.
+Surprisingly, the two bottom hoops are not permanently attached to the main hoops that go around the ears, so I have an option to wear them as basic hoops.
 So versatile!
 I love how it is daring yet statement-making they are (I mean all of the Mejuri pieces are!).

 Trio Hoops – $69 (Gold vermeil.
 Circle diameters: 18 mm.
 Circle thickness: 2 mm.
 Length: 35 mm.)